william-redenbaugh/lazy-board/README.md

   * __Kailh low profile keycaps__(16) - Keycaps for the mechanical switches.
   * __3528 SMD LEDs__(16) - The PCB has pads for SMD LEDs, I made the pads large so different kinds of sizes would work.
   * __10K Resistor__ - For the LED driver.
+  * __Solder Wick__ - Needed for hand soldering the LED driver.
   <h4> Obtaining PCBs </h4>
   * PCBs can be obtained by ordering them through sites like JLCPCB or PCBway.
 Ive ordered PCBs from both of them, the prices are good.
 One of the draw backs is that shipping to the US can talke 3-4 weeks.

+<h2> Build Time! </h2>

+I will use the terms front and back.
+Back will refer to the side with the Snorlax.

+<h4> Soldering LEDs </h4>

+ If you look at the led pad in the top left, it labels the positive and negative.
+The rest of the LEDs will follow this orientation.
+When soldering the LEDs on, start just by soldering it on to one of the pads, this will make it easier to adjust.
+Then check if it is positioned correctly by trying to place the switch in.
+Adjust if needed.
+Once each LED is aligned properly solder in all the other ends.

+<h4> LED driver </h4>

+First align the driver with the solder pads, it helps to solder in one of the ends to keep it in place.
+Next place a bunch of solder on all the pins so everything is connecting.
+Then take some wick and place it in a group of 4-8 pins to remove the solder.
+This should remove the solder between each pin, however the solder connecting the pad and the pin will stay.
+Repeat this with the rest.
+(PIC)
+Make sure you solder the 10K resistor (R3).
+Make sure it is installed on the back side.

+<h4> Diodes </h4>

+When putting in the diode, the direction matters.
+Follow the labeling on the front side.
+Also make sure to install the diodes on the back side of the pcb, this will allow for the housing to fit properly.
+Cut the excess leads.

+<h4> Sockets and Pro Micro </h4>
+First install all the sockets.
+Sockets at K3 and K4 will need to have the bottom portions cut with an x-acto to allow for the pro micro to fit in.
+Once the pro micro is installed, cut the excess leads.
+(PIC)